owlboy/greatpug-public/README.md

 * Updated the calendar – but not the asset bundle :vrcwhoa:

 #### 02/25/23 – The Great Pug (VCC - VRCSDK - 3.1.10) (2019.4.31f1)
+* Updated to vrchat.worlds 3.1.11
+* Updated to vrchat.udonsharp 1.1.7
 * Updated the calendar to use ImageDownloader.
 * Updated patron flyers
 * Misc minor fixes